 Once the onions were carmelized in the butter and the seasonings added, they were divided into two portions, one for the beef and one for the veggie stock.

 This soup is traditionally made with beef stock, however I chose to use two kinds of broth, beef and vegetable so both the meat eaters and vegetarians in the family would be able to enjoy this soup.
+Check to see if the stock is gluten free.

 - 3 lb of onions, peeled and thinly sliced